steffenskov/GarminFilter/README.md

 ### Frontend

-You can run the frontend locally by executing `flutter run -d chrome` within the `/flutter-frontend` folder.
+You can run the frontend locally by executing `flutter run -d chrome` within the `/frontend` folder.

 As you can probably tell from the name, this requires flutter to be installed on your PC.

+Also FYI the frontend is purely vibe-coded using Cursor (the backend is hand-built though)